Josiah Harlan: Entering Afghanistan

 After a stay in Shimla, Harlan came to Ludhiana, a border outpost of the British East India Company on the river Sutlej, which formed the border between the Sikh Empire and British India at the time.
 Harlan had decided to enter the service of Ranjit Singh, the Maharaja of Punjab.
 Ranjit Singh was willing to hire Westerners who could be useful to him, but generally did not allow them to enter Punjab.
-He knew that the East India Company possessed much of the Indian subcontinent, and as far he was concerned, the less known of Punjab the better.
+He knew that the East India Company possessed much of the Indian subcontinent, and as far as he was concerned, the less known of Punjab the better.
 So, Punjab became a rather mysterious region for Westerners.
 The East India Company's agent in Ludhiana, Captain Claude Martin Wade, described Harlan as an enigmatic character who dressed well, knew much about the flora of India and the classics, and wanted to become a mercenary for Ranjit Singh.
 This made him the first classicist/botanist/soldier of fortune that Wade had ever met.
 Harlan planned to study the flora of the Punjab, which was unknown in the West, and publish a book about the botany of Punjab with a special emphasis on flowers.

 While awaiting an answer to his request to enter Punjab, Harlan heard that the deposed King of Afghanistan lived in exile in Ludhiana.
 According to rumor, he was fabulously wealthy, and Harlan decided to enlist in his service, sending him a letter offering "a general proposition affecting the royal prospects of restoration".
-At Shah Shujah Durrani's palace, Harlan discovered a court of grotesquely deformed men.
+At Shah Shuja Durrani's palace, Harlan discovered a court of grotesquely deformed men.
 Shuja had a habit of removing the ears, noses, tongues, and genitalia of his courtiers and slaves when they displeased him, and they all offended him at some point.
 Harlan commented Shuja's court was an "earless assemblage of mutes and eunuchs in the ex-king's service".
 Harlan spoke no Pashto and Shuja no English, so they conversed in a mixture of Hindi and Persian.
 Harlan praised "the grace and dignity of His Highness's demeanor", observing the sense of power that Shuja projected, but also that "years of disappointment had created in the countenance of the ex-King an appearance of melancholy and resignation".
 When Shuja went out for a picnic with his wives, a gust of wind blew down his tent, and Shuja became enraged.
 Much to Harlan's horror, Shuja had his chief slave, an African named Khwajah Mika who had arrived in India via the slave markets of Zanzibar, castrated on the spot.